The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/savage-encounter-tips.md

 ---
 # General Tips

 Eden's Promise features a number of mechanics that apply damage down on failure, with failure determined as the mechanic causing damage to your HP bar.
-Because of this condition, it is possible to negate the damage downs by absorbing the entire hit with a shield such as TBN.
+Because of this condition, it is possible to negate the damage downs by absorbing the entire hit with a shield, such as TBN.

 The mechanics where this is most commonly useful are: